 Commissioner Larry Cochran was elected to serve on the Conservation Commission in December 2015.
 He is also chair of the Palouse Conservation District.
 He’s a third generation farmer and runs Cochran Farms in Colfax.

 Commissioner Perry Beale joined the Commission in 2014 representing the Washington State Department of Agriculture (WSDA).
-Perry Beale is the Agricultural Land Use Lead and Eastern WA supervisor for the WSDA Natural Resources Assessment Section.
-His primary duty is coordinating crop mapping activities within the state.
+Commissioner Beale is the manager for the WSDA Natural Resources Assessment Section(NRAS), the ag science program located in the Director’s Office.
 Perry was raised on a wheat and cattle ranch in southeastern Washington and is the Vice President of the family farm.
 He graduated from Washington State University with a degree in Agronomy.
 Perry is also a graduate of the Ag Forestry Leadership program.

 Commissioner Crose joined the SCC Board in 2017 and is also a Resource Conservationist with the Grant County Conservation District.